menu

 Getting to Work

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Mira Loma West neighborhood spend between 45 minutes and one hour commuting one-way to work (31.7% of working residents), longer and tougher than most commutes in America.
+The greatest number of commuters in Mira Loma West neighborhood spend between 15 and 30 minutes commuting one-way to work (33.7% of working residents), which is shorter than the time spent commuting to work for most Americans.

 Real Estate includes: